jessemillar/devlog/_posts/2019-1-3-week-5-nintendo-switch.md

 published: true
 ---

 Alright.
 Full disclosure time.
 This last week and a half or so hasn't been super productive for *The Staff of Lewis*.
-My parents surprised my wife and me with Nintendo Switches for Christmas and they've done a fantastic job of distracting me from pretty much anything that's not [*Pokémon: Let's Go, Eevee!*](https://twitter.com/jessemillar/status/1080642036221411329).
+My parents surprised my wife and me with Nintendo Switches for Christmas and they've done a fantastic job of distracting me from pretty much anything that's not [*Pokémon: Let's Go, Eevee!*](https://twitter.com/jessemillar/status/1080642036221411329) or *Just Dance 2019*.
 Thankfully, I did make some progress, it's just not amazingly exciting progress.

 ![*The Staff of Lewis* Week 5 Overview GIF]({{site.baseurl}}/images/staff-of-lewis-week-5-overview.gif)